-Miniscule budget ($2m) called for inventiveness and writer/director Jennifer Kent brought it, getting universal critical acclaim and a double-down return on the invested money.
+Minuscule budget ($2m) called for inventiveness and writer/director Jennifer Kent brought it, getting universal critical acclaim and a double-down return on the invested money.
 The beleaguered mother is no-holding-back played by Essie Davis, the too-close-to-infuriating kidlet by six-year old Noah Wiseman.
+Their performances are remarkable.

 Horror fans will catch this and—well, I don’t know if enjoy is the right word—but they’ll appreciate the freak-out factor.
 Compendium types like me will live through it and check it off the list (then try to go to sleep without a Rottweiler or rocket launcher next to you).
 Other unsuspecting humans might want to think twice.

 It works on a number of levels, and had me thinking a lot about the whole Why-We-Fright gene that gets into our blood (before it leaks out) when we’re young and are utterly convinced there is something under the bed or in the attic or basement.

 Mothers (Dads, too) who have had just-about-all-the-screaming-tantrum-nonsense they-can-handle might relate to Mom here, and that’s un-nerving as well, as the movie—like the 1953 classic Invaders From Mars—leaves kids in the position of being frightened of those closest to them, and that link gets maybe too close to the real horror many children have to deal with if they have abusive family conditions.
 Again, anyone who lets their kids under twelve watch this needs a shrink.